Nature School Registration

-Cost: Mondays $50/day Wednesdays $60/day, sibling discounts and scholarships available; please enquire.
-Enrollments are for the whole term, please see Terms and Conditions for more detail. *Monday is a parent co-op day, so a parent or whānau member signs up to help 1 day per term.
+Cost: Mondays & Fridays $50/day, Wednesdays $60/day, sibling discounts and scholarships may be available; please enquire.
+Enrolments are for the whole term, please see Terms and Conditions for more detail. *Monday and Fridays are parent co-op days, so a police checked parent or whānau member signs up to help 1 day per term.
 If you can’t provide a helper, cost is $60/day and we can provide an extra helper for you.

 Bring: (Winter) Gumboots/sturdy shoes, warm (non cotton) clothing layers, 2 full changes of clothing (including 1x spare shoes), waterproof rainwear, a hearty lunch and a water bottle.
 (Summer) 2 full changes of clothing, sunhat/sunscreen, togs and towel, a hearty lunch and water bottle.
 Children are expected to carry their own bags and take out their own rubbish.

 Every day at Nature School will be different, as although we visit the same areas with the same group, nature constantly offers changing seasons, new ideas and new learning.

 The small group of ākonga begin each day at 9am, settling in, catching up, continuing projects, then we start our day with a safety hui (meeting), talking about our two keeping safe rules:

 *You must always be able to see an adult, and an adult must always be able to see you

 *We take care of nature, and of each other

 These broad rules allow us to talk about staying within sight of an adult at all times, helping each other, sustainable use of nature (leaves etc), appreciating and investigating discoveries etc.